uu-python/day4-bestpractices-2/exercises.md

 and improve the current way of timing the different implementations)

 #### c.
 In the above example, why is Scipy faster than the naive Python implementation?
 Which part of the Python code is slowing things down?
-(Again, use the profiling skills you learned yesterday)
+(Again, use the profiling skills you learned earlier)

 #### d.
 How much can you improve the performance of ```rbf.py``` using Cython?
 (Use the lecture notes and follow the instructions from the comments)